-Making work, work with psoriatic arthritis
+Making work work with psoriatic arthritis

-Consider talking to your supervisor
+Think about talking to your boss

 Feel your best at work